SaiKribaMuralidharan/password_generate/README.md

-# My React App
+#Password Generator

-This is a simple React app that demonstrates how to use the React library to create a user interface.
+This is a simple React app that creates strong and unique passwords effortlessly.

 ## Dependencies